awsdocs/amazon-s3-userguide/doc_source/getting-started-next-steps.md

 + [Access control lists \(ACLs\)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acls.html) – Grant read and write permissions for individual buckets and objects to authorized users\.
 As a general rule, we recommend using S3 resource\-based policies \(bucket policies and access point policies\) or IAM policies for access control instead of ACLs\.
 ACLs are an access control mechanism that predates resource\-based policies and IAM\.
 For more information about when you'd use ACLs instead of resource\-based policies or IAM policies, see [Access policy guidelines](access-policy-alternatives-guidelines.md)\.
 + [S3 Object Ownership](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) – Disable ACLs and take ownership of every object in your bucket, simplifying access management for data stored in Amazon S3\.
 You, as the bucket owner, automatically own and have full control over every object in your bucket, and access control for your data is based on policies\.
 + [Access Analyzer for S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-analyzer.html) – Evaluate and monitor your S3 bucket access policies, ensuring that the policies provide only the intended access to your S3 resources\.

-## Explore training and support<a name="explore-training-and-support"></a>

-You can learn from AWS experts to advance your skills and get expert assistance achieving your objectives\.
-+ **Training** – Training resources provide a hands\-on approach to learning Amazon S3\.
-For more information, see [AWS training and certification](https://www.aws.training) and [AWS online tech talks](http://aws.amazon.com/events/online-tech-talks)\.
-+ **Discussion Forums** – On the forum, you can review posts to understand what you can and can't do with Amazon S3\.
-You can also post your questions\.
-For more information, see [Discussion Forums](http://forums.aws.amazon.com/index.jspa)\.
-+ **Technical Support** – If you have further questions, you can contact [Technical Support](http://aws.amazon.com/contact-us)\.

 ## Manage and monitor your storage<a name="manage-monitor-storage"></a>
 + [Managing your storage](managing-storage.md) – After you create buckets and upload objects in Amazon S3, you can manage your object storage\.
 For example, you can use S3 Versioning and S3 Replication for disaster recovery, S3 Lifecycle to manage storage costs, and S3 Object Lock to meet compliance requirements\.